Why Does Cosmetic Surgery Cost So Much?

-Cost is a major issue when it comes to cosmetic or plastic surgery, especially in today’s economic climate where people are trying to save money and minimize their outgoing expenses.
-When deciding to have plastic surgery people therefore naturally want to get their surgical procedure done at the lowest possible cost, but unfortunately, cosmetic surgery is still relatively expensive despite the fact that prices have fallen considerably in the past few decades.
+When deciding to have plastic surgery, people therefore naturally want their procedure done at the lowest possible cost.
+But unfortunately, cosmetic surgery is still relatively expensive despite the fact that prices have fallen considerably in the past few decades.

-The cost of having cosmetic surgery can be influenced by many different factors, the most obvious being the type of procedure that you want to have done.
-Invasive surgeries such as rhinoplasty, rhytidectomy (face lift) and breast augmentation for example, are much more expensive than non surgical procedures such as laser skin resurfacing, microdermabrasion or a chemical peel.
+The cost of having plastic surgery can be influenced by many different factors, the most obvious of which being the type of procedure you want to have done.

-Cost can be further influenced by who you have your surgery with, as different cosmetic surgeons can charge very different rates depending upon their reputation and whether they work for a large national or private cosmetic surgery company.
-Age can also play a significant factor in determining cost, as in general, the older one is the more plastic surgery that they are likely to require in order to reverse the signs of aging by an acceptable amount.
+Cost can be further influenced by who you have your surgery with, as different surgeons can charge very different rates depending upon their reputation and whether they work for themselves or a large company.

-Cosmetic Surgeon Fees
+1) Surgeon Fees

-Just like anyone else in a paid form of employment, a cosmetic surgeon gets paid for the work that they do and so this will make up a large percentage of your overall costs.
 How much time the operation takes to carry out, the complexity of that operation and the type of surgical technique the surgeon is using, will all influence the fee that a cosmetic surgeon chooses to charge for their service.

-This means that you may get quoted different prices from different cosmetic surgeons for the same procedure.
+This means that you may get quoted different prices from different surgeons for the same procedure.
 For example, a skin only face lift is cheaper than a normal face lift because the procedure is quicker and less complex.

-Operating Room Fees
+2) Operating Room Fees

 Regardless of whether you have plastic surgery in a hospital or in a plastic surgery center, you have to pay for using that space.
-Usually, you will find that hospitals cost the most, so expect to pay more if that is where you are having your cosmetic procedure done.
+Usually, you will find that hospitals cost the most, so expect to pay more if that is where you are having your procedure done.

-It also matters if you are having your procedure done in a certified facility or not.
 A certified facility must meet certain standards such as having expensive monitoring equipment and safety equipment.
 They also have more personnel and keep expensive emergency drugs on hand should anything go wrong.

 An uncertified facility operates at a much lower standard, which generally equates to a less safe environment and a lower standard of patient care, although be it at less personal expense to you.

-Recovery
+3) Recovery Fees

 In addition to the operating room fees, you may also have to pay for the time you spend recovering in hospital and the care that you receive during your stay.
-For most procedures however, such as rhinoplasty or breast augmentation, you may be able to go home almost immediately after your operation as an overnight stay is not usually required.

 For other procedures though, such as thigh lift surgery or abdominoplasty, an overnight or longer stay will usually be required and so this will push up the overall price of your surgery.